cschult/hypr25/README.md

 Hypr25-toggle-audio-sink is a bash script which toggles between two audio sinks.
 It fails silently if there are no sinks.
-It only can toggle two audi sinks.
-If there aree more than two, it toggles only two of them.
+It only can toggle two audio sinks.
+If there are more than two, it toggles only two of them.
 Hypr25-toggle-audio-sink is bound to `CTRL+ALT+L`.

-Hypr25-rofi-switch-audio-sink opens a rofi menu to selct an audio sink.
+Hypr25-rofi-switch-audio-sink opens a rofi menu to select an audio sink.
+It is useful with more than two audio sinks.
-The menu opens when clickin on the pulseaudio-section in waybar.
+The menu opens when clicking on the pulseaudio-section in waybar.
 Right mouse button there opens pavucontrol.

 Hypr25-whatsapp-app starts whatsapp in a separate window or switches